LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 ![Hashed Login Route](hashedloginroute.jpeg)

-## Authenticating Users with JSON Web Token (JWT)
+## Authenticate Users with JSON Web Token (JWT)

 JSON Web Token helps shield a route from an unauthenticated user.
-Using JWT on your application will prevent unauthenticated users from accessing your users' home page and will prevent unauthorized users from accessing your admin page.
+Using JWT in your application will prevent unauthenticated users from accessing your users' home page and prevent unauthorized users from accessing your admin page.

 JWT creates a token, sends it to the client, and then the client uses the token for making requests.
-It also helps to verify that you're a valid user making those requests.
+It also helps verify that you're a valid user making those requests.

 You've to install JWT before using it in your application: